cirrusidentity/simplesamlphp-module-authoauth2/README.md

 ## OpenID Connect Usage

 For providers that support OpenID Connect discovery protocol the configuration can be simplified a bit.
 Only the issuer url, client id and client secret are required..

+Not all configuration options from `authoauth2:OAuth2` are supported in `OpenIDConnect`
 ```php
        'openidconnect' => array(
               'authoauth2:OpenIDConnect',